Mano Po 2: My Home

-Mano Po 2: My Home (我的家 (Wǒ de jiā, Góa ê ka)) is a 2003 Filipino drama film directed by Erik Matti and the second installment of the Mano Po film series, followed by Mano Po (2002).
+Mano Po 2: My Home (我的家 (Wǒ de jiā, Góa ê ka)) is a 2003 Filipino drama film directed by Erik Matti.
+It is the second installment of the Mano Po film series, followed by Mano Po (2002).
 It stars Susan Roces in the leading role.
 It was also the first Mano Po film that was not directed by Joel Lamangan.
 It was one of the official entries to the 2003 Metro Manila Film Festival and garnered five awards.